mmmarinho/ROS2_Tutorial/docs/source/create_interface_package.rst

 .. code:: console

-   cd ~/ros2_tutorial_workspace/src
-   ros2 pkg create --build-type ament_cmake package_with_interfaces --dependencies geometry_msgs
+  ros2 pkg create package_with_interfaces \
+  --build-type ament_python \
+  --dependencies geometry_msgs

-again showing our beloved wall of text, with a few highlighted differences because of it being a :program:`ament_cmake` package.
+which again shows our beloved wall of text, with a few highlighted differences because of it being a :program:`ament_cmake` package.

 .. code-block:: console
     :emphasize-lines: 9, 14, 15, 16